Ushio/MinimumLBVH/README.md

 ## Simple and Minimum LBVH for ray tracing
 LBVH construction from "Fast and Simple Agglomerative LBVH Construction" and stackfree ray traversal based via "A Stack-Free Traversal Algorithm for Left-Balanced k-d Trees", but not left-balanced.
-This implementation keeps it as simple as possible; thus performance is sacrificed.
+This implementation keeps it as simple as possible and all self-contained; thus performance is sacrificed.

 ## build
 ```